MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -Type

 Specifies whether to search for packages with a module, a script, or both.
-The acceptable values for this parameter are:
+The acceptable values for this parameter are as follows:

 - Module
 - Script